Wine Grape Cheat Sheets: Chenin Blanc

 Typical Attributes of a Syrah-based Wine:

-• European-style, Old-World Syrah-based wines tend to be medium-dark in color and concentrated in flavor.
+• European-style Syrah-based wines tend to be medium-dark in color and concentrated in flavor.
 European Syrah is often blended with softer grapes to minimize or balance tannin and alcohol levels.
-These wines are often earthy, dense, smoky, herbal and even “gamey” wines.
+These wines are often described as earthy, dense, smoky, and herbal.

-• New World Syrah/Shiraz-based wines tend to be dark purple, opaque, and inky in appearance.
-Other attributes of New World Syrah include high alcohol, fruit-forwardness, and intense tannins.
+• Outside of Europe, Syrah/Shiraz-based wines tend to be dark purple, opaque, and inky in appearance.
+Other attributes of this style of Syrah include high alcohol, fruit-forwardness, and intense tannins.
 These tannins are sometimes considered “soft” or “velvety” because they are drinkable when the wines are still young (often a result of winemaking techniques).

 • Australian Shiraz is sometimes described as plush ripey.
 Who can resist that?